King County passes $631M rescue plan spending for COVID-19 recovery, Seattle unveils its $128M proposal

 The first area in the United States to grapple with the COVID-19 crisis last year is about to get a nearly $1 billion shot in the arm to aid in its recovery, mostly thanks to the American Rescue Plan Act that President Joe Biden signed in March.

-Seattle Mayor Jenny Durkan and City Council members Thursday unveiled their proposal, laying out a plan to spend $128 million this year on COVID-19 recovery programs and projects they said would compliment King County’s investments.
-Nearly all of the money in the city’s package will come from the federal stimulus bill, though about $12 million will come from a federal program that funds affordable housing.
+Seattle Mayor Jenny Durkan and City Council members Thursday unveiled a proposal to spend an additional $128 million this year on COVID-19 recovery programs and projects they said would compliment King County’s investments.
+Nearly all of the money in the city’s package will come from the latest federal stimulus bill, though about $12 million will come from a federal program that funds affordable housing.

-The City Council will hold committee meetings for several weeks, then vote on the plan as soon as June 21.
+The City Council will hold committee meetings for several weeks, then vote on the proposal as soon as June 21.

-The Metropolitan King County Council approved $631 million in recovery spending Tuesday, voting 8-1 to fund an array of programs and projects, ranging from COVID-19 vaccination sites to rental assistance.
-More than half of that money will come from the $1.9 trillion federal stimulus, with the rest coming from other federal and state sources.
+The Metropolitan King County Council approved $631 million in additional recovery spending Tuesday, voting 8-1 to fund an array of programs and projects, ranging from COVID-19 vaccination sites to rental assistance.
+More than half of that money will come from the $1.9 trillion American Rescue Plan Act, with the rest coming from other federal and state sources.
 County Executive Dow Constantine has called Tuesday’s package “the largest supplemental budget in county history.”

-King County and Seattle also received funding through the $2.2 trillion Coronavirus Aid, Relief, and Economic Security Act from March 2020, and a $900 billion stimulus bill from December.
+King County and Seattle also received funding through the $2.2 trillion Coronavirus Aid, Relief, and Economic Security Act from March 2020, and through a $900 billion stimulus bill from December.

 Tuesday’s package was the seventh supplemental budget adopted by the county since the virus emerged.
 The city received $177 million through the CARES Act and a smaller sum through the December bill, including $23 million for rental assistance.
 Seattle will at a later date receive a second $116 million portion from the American Rescue Plan Act for spending in 2022.

-The county’s new plan earmarks:
+The county’s new spending earmarks:

 - $225 million for community supports, including rental assistance and homelessness response